-The City Attorney attended one of our meetings and expressed his belief that the charging of licensing fees would require, based on the Hancock Amendment, approval by a vote of electorate.
+The Assistant City Attorney attended one of our meetings and expressed his belief that the charging of licensing fees would require, based on the Hancock Amendment, approval by a vote of electorate.

-In other cities, tobacco retailer compliance inspections are performed by the police department or the health department.
+In other cities, tobacco retailer compliance inspections are performed by the police department or the health department or both working together.
 Board members felt the program would be most effective if the compliance checks were done by the police department, which currently handles alcohol compliance inspections.
 As a self-financed program, licensing fees could fund at least part of a police officer's salary.
-In addition, various private organizations are willing to assist with the compliance checks with both funding and personnel.
-Other cities have specifically included the ability to work with private organizations within their licensing ordinance and it would make sense for Columbia to do the same.
+In addition, various private organizations are willing to assist the City with the compliance checks with both funding and personnel.
+Other municipalities have specifically included, within the licensing ordinance, the ability of their compliance personnel to work with private organizations.
+The Board recommends that Columbia do the same.